torinkwok/Authenticator/README.md

 ## What's Authenticator?

-Authenticator is a native and modern Mac app that generates one-time password (i.e. TOTP security tokens defined by [RFC 6238](https://tools.ietf.org/html/rfc6238)) that can be used with the two-factor verification of so many popular Internet services (such as Google, Evernote, GitHub, Amazon, Dropbox, Facebook, Linode etc.).
-You'd like to think of it as a modern Mac version of [Google Authenticator](https://itunes.apple.com/en/app/google-authenticator/id388497605?mt=8).
+Authenticator is a native and modern Mac app designed for generating one-time password (i.e. TOTP security tokens defined by [RFC 6238](https://tools.ietf.org/html/rfc6238)), which has been used by many popular Internet services as their manner of implementing two-factor verification.
+You'd like to think of it as a modern Mac version of [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator).

 ![screenshot-0](https://i.imgur.com/lXkHXBN.jpg)